ir-explorer/ir-explorer/README.md

 ## Running with Docker

-The application can easily be run with Docker:
+The application can easily be run with Docker.
+For example, spin up a development instance as follows:

 ```bash
 docker compose -f compose.yaml -f compose.dev.yaml up --build --watch